-Although golf is a game of technique, not strength, studies have shown that strength training can help prevent injuries and enhance performance.
+Although golf is a game of technique, strength training can still help prevent injuries and enhance performance.

-This includes front squats, deadlifts, bench press, planks, and stature of liberty exercise can all enhance your performance, energize you, enhance your blood flow, and decrease the risk of knee joint injury.
+All of these can enhance your performance, energize you, enhance blood flow, and of course, decrease your risk for any knee joint injury.

-Flex your knee during a backswing to absorb the stress on your knees during the swing.
+- Flex your knee during a backswing to disperse the stress on your knees during the swing.

-Avoid tightening your back muscles and joints.
-Your body will automatically place more stress on your knees to generate more turn during a backswing.
+- Avoid tightening your back and other joints.
+Your body automatically places more stress on your knees when your torso, hips, and ankles are stiff.
+Stay loose.

 Effective Knee Pain Treatments for Golfers